veelo/gettext/readme.md

 ### Converting to binary form automatically

-Similar to the previous step, the `"dub run gettext:po2mo -- --popath=po --mopath=mo"` pret-build command invokes the `po2mo` subpackage, which runs the `msgfmt` utility from GNU `gettext`.
+Similar to the previous step, the `"dub run gettext:po2mo -- --popath=po --mopath=mo"` pre-build command invokes the `po2mo` subpackage, which runs the `msgfmt` utility from GNU `gettext`.
 This converts all PO files into MO files in the `mo` folder.
 This folder is then copied to the target directory for inclusion in the distribution of your package.
 Any additional options are passed on to `msgfmt` directly, [see its documentation](https://www.gnu.org/software/gettext/manual/html_node/msgfmt-Invocation.html).

 ## Adding translations